LET’S KEEP VERMONT GREEN

 In November 2001, Mount Holly voted to withdraw from JMSC/SWAC and address solid waste issues as a single municipality.
 Subsequently, they joined the Rutland County Solid Waste District.

-Upon the recommendation of the multi-town joint municipal survey committee, the municipalities of Benson, Chittenden, Fair Haven, Middletown Springs, Pawlet, Rutland Town, Shrewsbury, Sudbury, Tinmouth, and West Haven propose to enter into an interlocal agreement for the management of municipal solid waste per 24 VSA, Chapter 121.
-The purpose of the interlocal agreement is to provide for the efficient implementation of the new Solid Waste Plan.
-The State of Vermont adopted its Solid Waste Implementation Plan in November 2001.
-Municipalities have until May 2003 to submit revised plans for review and approval.
+Upon the recommendation of the multi-town joint municipal survey committee, the municipalities of Benson, Chittenden, Fair Haven, Middletown Springs, Pawlet, Rutland Town, Shrewsbury, Sudbury, Tinmouth, and West Haven operate under an interlocal agreement for the management of municipal solid waste per 24 VSA, Chapter 121.